A mountain hike, with a panoramic view of Corsica…

 The ascent is possible from the hamlet of Campodonico (not far from Piedicroce) on the eastern side, or from the villages of Saliceto and Gavignano on the western side, or via the Prato Pass (on the Ponte Leccia – La Porta road).

-In each case, the road is 6km and the total walking time is between 5 and 6 hours, as the slopes vary in height between 900 m (Campodonico), 1 000 m (Saliceto and Gavignano) and 800 m (from the Prato Pass).
-Once you have reached the summit, you will discover a beautiful wrought iron cross, the called statue of San Petru, and breathtaking views.
-An information board also tells you the name of the villages and peaks which can be seen.
+In each case, the route is 6 km and the total walking time is between 5 and 6 hours, as the slopes vary in height between 900 m (Campodonico), 1 000 m (Saliceto and Gavignano) and 800 m (from the Prato Pass).
+Once you have reached the summit, you will discover a beautiful wrought iron cross, the walled statue of San Petru, and breath-taking views.
+An information board is also present to show the name of the villages and peaks seen from San Petrone.